| Last Significant

 drawings, and then alter the code.
 There's usually a quicker fix and

 time pressure.
 Hence entropy (again).
+Furthermore there's often a

 cultural problem.
 Designers are made designers due to skill and